This topic describe how to define a performance test using the Performance Test Designer.

 Displays the number of hosts selected for the test, and their properties.

-For details, see Distribute load generators among Vuser groups in a test.
+For details, see Distribute load generators among Vuser groups.

 Indicates whether LoadRunner Enterprise is configured to automatically publish trend results (Yes/No).
 Click the dropdown to open the Trend Settings dialog box and configure trending settings.